creativeavatar/printify-backend-homework/README.md

 ## Technical requirements:

-* You have total control over tools, as long as application is written in PHP and Laravel or Symfony framework.
+* Application has to be written in PHP using Symfony framework.
 * Application has to be dockerized.
-* You have to write tests
+* Application has to have tests

 ## What gets evaluated:

-* Conformance to business requirements
+* Are business requirements fulfilled
-* Code quality, including testability
-* How easy it is to run and deploy the service (don't make us install Oracle database please 😉
+* RESTful best practices
+* Software design
+* Quality of the code
-* Good luck and have fun!
+* Are tests useful and green

+Happy Coding!